 Parenting is something everyone has an opinion about.
 Currently, there’s a large debate about so-called ‘curling parents’.
 These are parents – just like in the sport of Curling– that sweep away all obstacles for their kids.
 Pedagogues are afraid that this does not allow children to develop into resilient adults that are able to deal with friction.
 If friction is so essential to our development, we might also need smart toys that contradict us now and then.

 Authoritarian or laissez-faire

 We do not know a lot yet about what parental guidelines are programmed into smart toys and the way in which AI intervenes in the relationship between parents and their children.
 It is important to further research this, to get an idea of how we want smart toys to function.
 This also means that we have to be aware that smart toys reflect the values, judgements and stakes from the world it is developed in.

 Together with Stefania Druga, the Creative Learning Lab of Waag and SETUP organized a hackathon to design several provotypes (provoking prototypes).
 We programmed AI toys with different styles of upbringing and explored if it was possible to give kids space for a freer, more creative way of playing.
 How predictable is AI Barbie and will she be more of an authoritarian or more laissez-faire?
 By developing possible scenarios and discussing different perspectives with researchers, the event kickstarted a lively dialogue about smart toys, and showed that there is much more to discuss.

-An important realization is that when we talk about for example human-robot friendships, we think of these concepts in holistic terms.
-This limits us from thinking about which aspects of friendship AI or smart toys can replace, which does not mean that they replace friendship completely.
+We should think about which aspects of friendship AI or smart toys can replace, which does not mean that they replace friendship completely.
 What aspects we can and want to replace is a question worth exploring.
 After all, the AI guide to parenting is something we will have to develop together, not something we should leave up to toy manufacturers alone.